bioinformaticsbejo/jupyter-vscode-proxy/README.md

-# jupyter-rsession-proxy
+# jupyter-vscode-proxy

-**jupyter-rsession-proxy** provides Jupyter server and notebook extensions to proxy RStudio.
+**jupyter-vscode-proxy** provides Jupyter server and notebook extensions to proxy RStudio.

 ![Screenshot](screenshot.png)

-If you have a JupyterHub deployment, jupyter-rsession-proxy can take advantage of JupyterHub's existing authenticator and spawner to launch RStudio in users' Jupyter environments.
+If you have a JupyterHub deployment, jupyter-vscode-proxy can take advantage of JupyterHub's existing authenticator and spawner to launch RStudio in users' Jupyter environments.
 You can also run this from within Jupyter.
 Note that [RStudio Server Pro](https://www.rstudio.com/products/rstudio-server-pro/architecture) has more featureful authentication and spawning than the standard version, in the event that you do not want to use Jupyter's.

 ## Installation